 Our House system is at the heart of our pastoral care at Stowe.
 A happy, settled and secure pupil is more likely to succeed academically and have a positive social and personal life.
 Our supportive family atmosphere and Christian ethos encourage pupils to develop a lasting sense of moral, social and spiritual responsibility.

 Home for Stoics is one of the eight boys' or four girls' Houses or co-educational Sixth Form House, either in the Mansion House itself or in more recently built buildings adjacent close by.
 Each House has around sixty pupils and becomes the Stoic's 'family.'
-Houses share common values, whilst also reflecting the characters of the Housemasters or Housemistresses.
-The Housemasters are supported in their role as mentors both by their families and close-knit staff teams of visiting Tutors and the residential Matrons and Under Housemasters.
+Houses share common values, whilst also reflecting the characters of the Houseparents.
+The Houseparents are supported in their role as mentors both by their families and close-knit staff teams of visiting Tutors and the residential Matrons and Under Houseparents.
 The Matrons, as well as looking after the domestic issues, care for the health and well-being of their charges, supported by the Medical Centre staff and School Doctor.
 There is always someone a Stoic can turn to for advice or encouragement.

-As Stoics move through School, the Housemasters and Tutors provide sensitive academic and pastoral advice on subject choices and eventually university considerations.
-In fact, the friendship of many Housemasters extends far beyond the time when a pupil leaves Stowe.
+As Stoics move through School, the Houseparents and Tutors provide sensitive academic and pastoral advice on subject choices and eventually university considerations.
+In fact, the friendship of many Houseparents extends far beyond the time when a pupil leaves Stowe.

 In addition, Stowe has a carefully and sensitively planned programme of Personal, Social and Health Education (PSHE) which forms the basis of a weekly lesson.
 There is also a very strong and popular network of Christian meetings and societies.
 The ideal is to turn out self-confident, caring people, who have the information and the ethical framework required to make good calls on difficult decisions.